TheNaFeR02/mathematical_optimization/README.md

 # mathematical_optimization
-Roadmap of my optimization course, links all the different projects about this topic, includes jupyter notebooks and all the different technologies (programming languages,libraries,...,) used in the course.
+Roadmap of my optimization course, links all the different projects about this topic, jupyter notebooks and all the different technologies used in the course.

 # Table of Contents